Vilich Abbey: History

 The married couple Megingoz of Guelders and Gerberga, granddaughter of Charles the Simple, founded the convent of Vilich.
-A small church already existed in the 8thand 9thcentury, and the convent was founded at the end of the 10thcentury.
+A small church already existed in the 8th and 9th century, and the convent was founded at the end of the 10th century.
 The couple's only son Gottfried died in 976/977, in the crusade in Bohemia under Otto II, and they built the church to commemorate his death.

 Formation of the convent

 The convent was dedicated to the patrons Cornelius and Cyprian.
 In 977, Adelaide of Vilich, the youngest daughter of Megengoz and Gerberga, joined the convent at a young age.
 Her mother decided to redeem her from the St. Ursula convent in Cologne, in which she had lived as a canoness, with a gift of land.
 Due to that, Adelaide was able to become the first abbess of Vilich.

 In 987, Megengoz and his wife Gerberga appealed to the government for a charter for the newly formed convent.
 A charter of immunities was issued by Otto III.
 This charter granted the convent of Vilich all the privileges and protections, as well as legal freedom similar to the imperial convents of Gandersheim, Quedlinburg and Essen.
 With this charter, the convent had the right to freely elect an abbess and that no advocate could intrude without the permission of the abbess and the congregation.
 These charters and other pertaining to the abbey are found in the Staatsarchiv in Düsseldorf today.